Travel has no age limit. There is always more of the world to see, and it’s worthwhile to go on an adventure at any age.

 Pick an airline you’re familiar with.

 Items like wheelchairs and walkers can be hard to find in Cuba.
 If you're going to need one of these items to get around the country, bring it with you.
-Believe it or not, it is actually less work to transport a walker to the island than try to track one down while you’re there.
+Believe it or not, it is actually less work to transport a walker to the island than to try to track one down while you’re there.

 There is plenty to see and do in Havana.
-If you don’t want to deal with the stress of traveling to other cities, you can have an equally fulfilling trip staying in Havana the whole time.
+If you don’t want to deal with the stress of traveling to other cities, you can have an equally fulfilling trip while staying in Havana the whole time.